BachoSeven/AARGH/anarchy.md

  <!-- Finally, do `gpgconf --create-socketdir` and reboot (hopefully it works). -->
 - mutt-wizard: Just add accounts normally, and then, BEFORE SYNCING, comment out "Flatten" rows in MBSYNCRC (and then remove ~/.urlview) [also, deduplicate muttrc and mbsyncrc and msmtp/config files...]; migrate abook contacts.
+  - for mail.dm.unipi.it: use `--cacert CERTIFICATE`, where the certificate is obtained through `openssl s_client -showcerts -servername student.dm.unipi.it -connect student.dm.unipi.it:993 2>&1 < /dev/null | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' | sed -ne '1,/-END CERTIFICATE-/p' > student.dm.unipi.it.pem` + add certificates in `mbsynrc` and `msmtp`'s configs.